saillinux/argocd-extension-demo/README.md

 ## GKE Cluster

+### Config Connector

+Make sure to enable config connector when a GKE cluster is being created.

 ### Workload Identity

 We will need Workload Identity to allow our extension demo to access Google Cloud Compute API via its service account to control managed instance groups.